bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 - An IPv6 address enclosed in square brackets — for example, "\[2001:0DB8:ABCD:0012::F1\]".
 - A hostname — for example, "example.com".

 The port is separated by a colon.
-It must be non-empty, with a decimal number in the range of 0-65535, inclusive.@generated from field: bool host_and_port = 32;
+It must be non-empty, with a decimal number in the range of 0-65535, inclusive.

 ## well_known_regex